POETSII/tinsel/README.md

 // Flush the send buffer (when send buffering is enabled) void HostLink::flush();
 ```

-There is also support for bulk sending and receving of messages.
-For
-bulk receiving, `recvBulk` and `recvMsgs` generalise `recv` and
-`recvMsg` respectively.
-For bulk sending, enable the `useSendBuffer`
-member variable, and call `flush` to ensure that messages actually get
-sent.

 These methods for sending a receiving messages work by connecting to a
 local [PCIeStream deamon](/hostlink/pciestreamd.cpp) via a UNIX domain